zimolzak/Mulder-quote-generator/Readme.md

 is revealed to be a lie, even though the existence of extraterrestrial life has become the truth."

+See `out.txt` in this repository for several more examples.

 These people do this better:

 * http://www.elsewhere.org/journal/